zmahfuz0613/rails-react-auth-bcrypt/README.md

 ### Validating passwords

-We can always add some more custome validation to our passwords.
+We can always add some more custom validation to our passwords.
 For this app, lets try this:

 ```ruby